mimblewimble/grin-rfcs/text/0005-variable-size-kernels.md

 Internally nodes are free to use any protocol version but the kernel MMR is also provided to other nodes during initial fast sync.
 A node joining the network requests a txhashset state file and this includes the kernel MMR.
 It is important that nodes send and receive the txhashset file using a compatible protocol version.
 This is a special case of "p2p messages" above with the txhashset state file provided as an attachment to the txhashset message.

 If node A (protocol version 2) requests a txhashset from node B (protocol version 1) then it must read the file using protocol version 1.
-Similarly if node B requests txhashset from node A then node A must provide the file such that it is compatible with protocol version 1.
+Similarly, if node B requests txhashset from node A then node A must provide the file such that it is compatible with protocol version 1.

 The simplest way to achieve this is for all nodes to continue to use protocol version 1 internally for MMR storage, even if they use protocol version 2 externally for p2p messages.
 A transition period will be in place until a majority of nodes support protocol version 2 at which time nodes can migrate their MMR storage to protocol version 2.